-Peterborough is a rapidly-growing city based in the heart of rural east England and with a population of around 200,000.
+Peterborough is a rapidly-growing city based in the heart of rural east England.
 It shares borders with Cambridgeshire, Lincolnshire, Northamptonshire and Rutland.

 With its dramatic West Front entrance and magnificent interior, Peterborough is one of the finest Norman Cathedral’s in Europe.
 It’s 13th Century painted Nave ceiling which is unique in England.
 Henry VIII’s first wife, Katharine of Aragon, is buried here.